Do Go On - 314 - The Oak Island Mystery

 Yeah, smart.

-Back in the day, I think we used to sort of even say in the
+Back in the day, I think we used to sort of even say in the description of the episode,

-and memorable podcast episode.
+obviously thrilling and memorable podcast episode.

 There's rumours or there's stories that a huge chunk of treasure has been buried there.

-So I guess these teenagers were hoping they may have stumbled
+So I guess these teenagers were hoping they may have stumbled upon some buried pirate treasure

-to be very, very rich.
+and perhaps they're about to be very, very rich.

-So it wasn't long before the young excavators came
+So it wasn't long before the young excavators came across buried evidence to further convince

-Two feet beneath the topsoil, McGuinness and his friends
+Two feet beneath the topsoil, McGuinness and his friends uncovered a layer of flagstone

-of the opening.
+extending across the surface of the opening.

 So just like bits of stone.

-They continued to dig.
+They continue to dig.

 I think I found something.